-- The dental clinic was visibly clean and well-maintained. - The practice had infection control procedures. - Staff knew how to deal with medical emergencies.
-On the day of inspection, the contents of the medical emergency kit did not entirely reflect national guidance.
-This was addressed immediately. - The practice had systems to help them manage risk to patients and staff. - Safeguarding processes were in place and staff knew their responsibilities for safeguarding vulnerable adults and children. - The practice had staff recruitment procedures which reflected current legislation.
+- The dental clinic was visibly clean and well-maintained. - The practice had infection control procedures which reflected published guidance. - Staff knew how to deal with medical emergencies.
+Appropriate medicines and life-saving equipment were available. - The practice had systems to help them manage risk to patients and staff.